 ESB Webinar Series – No. 11 – Research Tools for: Collecting, Writing, Publishing and Disseminating your Research

-This webinar will provide an overview of the most important tools from searching the literature to disseminating the researcher’s outputs.
+This webinar provides an overview of the most important tools from searching the literature to disseminating the researcher’s outputs.
 The e-skills learned from the workshop are useful across various research disciplines and research institutions.

 By the end of this webinar, attendees will learn how to:

 - More efficiently use the tools that are available on the Net.

 - Evaluate the types of literature that researchers will encounter.

 - Convert the information of the search for a written document.